MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-hololens-app.md

 9. In the **Select Mode** dialog box, gaze at the circle to the left of **Author** to select it.

     ![Select Mode dialog box.](media/select-mode.png "Select Mode dialog box")

+## Sign out of the HoloLens app

+If you're using Dynamics 365 Guides version 7.0, you can sign out by using touch.

+1. Look at your palm to open the Main menu.

 ## What's next?